miklevin/MikeLev.in/_posts/2023-05-20-turning-windows-macs-into-legitimate-modern-development-platforms.md

       |_|\___/  |____/ \___/

 - Make the Mac install script for Rabbit Hole Linux (symlinks?)
-- Make a black ASCII Rabbit square for social media use
-- Make a corresponding chase the rabbit banner for all social media
 - Allow the output of the Github repo install to show Figlet + message
 - Leverage Pipulate.com and Levinux.com homepages for rabbit chasing
 - Getting off the OpenAI API so I don't have another $20/mo bill.